 Many community members expressed concern about the quality of development and redevelopment in the last few decades and an interest in requiring future development to be modeled from the beautiful historic buildings in the neighborhood.
 Others expressed concern about requirements that would be difficult and intrusive to home and business owners.
 The committee settled on a combination of very basic design standards that will control building location and orientation with a set of guidelines for new commercial buildings that can be shaped by the Planning Board and neighborhood through the Site Plan Review process.

-Prepared by planning consultants Randall + West on behalf of Town of Ulysses Zoning Update Steering Committee.
+Prepared by planning consultant C.J.
+Randall on behalf of the Town of Ulysses.